Deliberation via Matching: Optimal Distortion Bound: Proof of

-Solving the resulting linear programs again shows that for $R=2$, the objective is at least zero at each extreme point, hence showing the distortion is at most $3$.
+Eliminating $p_3,p_6$, the above again reduces to the interior of a triangle on $(p_1,p_2)$ with vertices $\{(0,0), (0,0.25), (0.25,0)\}$.
+The polytope therefore has vertices given by Solving the resulting linear programs again shows that for $R=2$, the objective is at least zero at each extreme point, hence showing the distortion is at most $3$.
 Again, we present the dual certificates in \Cref{app:dual}.
 This completes the proof of \Cref{thm:main-informal}.